fleetdm/fleet/docs/REST API/rest-api.md

 The new script will run after other activities finish.
 Failure of one activity won't cancel other activities.

-If the script run takes longer than 5 minutes (default), Fleet will stop the script.
+By default, script runs time out after 5 minutes.
 You can modify this default in your [agent configuration](https://fleetdm.com/docs/configuration/agent-configuration#script-execution-timeout).

 `POST /api/v1/fleet/scripts/run`